-If you want to increase customer acquisition with demand generation strategies, it is important that you qualify leads the right way.
-Incorporate a detailed lead scoring system in your strategy that can help you target best leads in your funnel.
+If you want to increase customer acquisition with demand generation strategies, you must qualify leads the right way.
+Incorporate a detailed lead scoring system in your strategy that can help you target the best leads in your funnel.
 With lead scoring in place, the sales team can touch upon hottest leads and improve sales.

 6. User friendly UI/UX

 Websites are the best way to generate demand.
-You can use multiple tactics on it: Landing pages, lead magnets, free tools, free resource etc. It is important that you are invested in the designing of your website and ensure that it is attractive, user-friendly, mobile-friendly and at the same time takes up least amount of resources and loads fast.
+You can use multiple tactics on it: Landing pages, lead magnets, free tools, free resources, etc. It is imperative that you are invested in the designing of your website and ensure that it is attractive, user-friendly, mobile-friendly and at the same time takes up the least amount of resources and loads fast.

 7. Social Media Interactions

-Social media platforms are the best way to engage with your potential buyers today.
-Be active and comment, like, share, tweet etc. We need to learn a lesson from Xbox.
+Social media platforms are the best way to engage with potential buyers today.
+Be active and comment, like, share, tweet, etc. The classic example is the Xbox.
 They have assigned a dedicated Twitter account for customer support and 27 people to manage it.
 An active social media presence can help you generate demand, build credibility and establish you as a thought leader.